-- Implement CASP based on details described in Sub Programme: Farmer Settlement section. - Create linkages with NGOs and CBOs to implement community garden projects in the different nodes. - Implement at least 20 projects per year. - Work closely with municipalities to address the land and water issues, and use available commonage for the development of gardens.
+- Implement CASP based on details described in Sub programme: Farmer Settlement section. - Create linkages with NGO's and CBO's to implement community garden projects in the different nodes. - Implement at least 20 projects per year. - Work closely with municipalities to address the land and water issues, and use available commonage for the development of Food security projects.